wp-plugins/reftagger/readme.txt

 == Usage ==

-The plugin will begin working immediately when you activate it in the 'Plugins' page.
-If you wish customize the preferences you can do so from 'Options' > 'RefTagger'.
+The plugin will begin working immediately when you activate it on the 'Plugins' page.
+If you wish to customize the preferences you can do so from 'Settings' > 'RefTagger'.
 Any changes will take effect immediately after clicking 'Save Changes'.

 == Frequently Asked Questions ==